-He said the relationship between companies and shareholders has become corrupted on short-termism and hit back at valuation metrics focused on short-term outlooks.
+He said the relationship between companies and shareholders has become corrupted due to short-termism.
 “When we hear we are not bothered by valuation, frankly, I get pretty annoyed.”
 The team is more interested in long-run free cash flow than justified short-run P/E, he said.

 Structural change has upended cyclical markets